Challenges in the Proper Metrological Verification of Smart Energy Meters: Selected research results and discussion

+For each test signal setting, nine measurement results were obtained for a single meter manufacturer, because the tests used three separate meters from each manufacturer, and the results were obtained for each phase separately (three-phase meters were used, with the same test signal applied to each phase).
+On the basis of the results obtained from the meters, statistics were determined in the form of maximum, minimum, and mean values.
+The presentation of statistically processed measurement results of smart EM is shown in Fig.~\ref{fig1a}, where mean values are connected by a line and marked with a square marker.

-Figure~\ref{fig2} presents the characteristics of the minimum and maximum values of the short-term flicker indicator $P_{st}$ determined by individual smart energy meters (EM1/EM2/EM3) and the short-term flicker indicator $P_{st}$ determined by the power quality analyzer (PQA) as a~function of the frequency $f_i$ of the additional component of the test signal.
-On the obtained results, significant discrepancies can be observed between the measurement results of the advanced measurement infrastructure, such as the class~{A} power quality analyzer, and the results obtained for individual smart energy meters.
-It is worth noting that the results obtained by the class~{A} power quality analyzer are consistent with those obtained by analytical calculations~\cite{b4}.
+Fig.~\ref{fig2} presents the characteristics of the minimum and maximum $P_{st}$ values determined by individual smart EM (EM1/EM2/EM3) and by the PQA as a function of the frequency $f_i$ of the additional component of the test signal.
+On the obtained results, significant discrepancies can be observed between the measurement results of the advanced measurement infrastructure, such as the class A PQA, and the results obtained for individual smart EM.
+It should be noted that the results obtained by the class A PQA are consistent with those obtained by analytical calculations, as shown in~\cite{b4}.
 For various $f_i$ ranges, the discrepancies indicate that the limit values in the power network~\cite{b27} exceeded, although no flicker severity caused by voltage fluctuations occurred.
-These discrepancies are likely the result of an inappropriate sampling frequency and the failure to take into account the transition bandwidth of the anti-aliasing filter used~\cite{b4,b5}.
+These discrepancies are probably the result of an inappropriate sampling frequency and the failure to take into account the transition bandwidth of the antialiasing filter used~\cite{b4,b5}.